Deborah-Digges/deborah-digges.github.io/2020-10-05-From-Jekyll-To-Gatsby.md

 ### Scaffolding

 Getting a Gatsby project up and running is [well-documented](https://www.gatsbyjs.com/docs/quick-start/) on the Gatsby site.
-Enhancing the project generate a page from a markdown file is also [clearly explained](https://www.gatsbyjs.com/docs/adding-markdown-pages/).
+Enhancing the project to generate a page from a markdown file is also [clearly explained](https://www.gatsbyjs.com/docs/adding-markdown-pages/).
 These are the steps I followed to get the initial project set up for the blog:

 - Used `gatsby-source-filesystem` to read files into Gatsby.
 Added an entry to the `plugins`key in `gatsby.config.js`: